AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/organize-a-form.md

 ---
 # Organize and preview a form

+{{highlighted-preview}}

 You can organize a custom form with the form designer, and preview it to verify that it is set up correctly.

 ## Access requirements